Subodh Bhave: Early career and rise in theatre and television (late 1990s–2005)

 Bhave left his job in Pune to pursue his passion for acting and began performing in theatre in the late 1990s.
 He actively participated in prestigious competitions such as Purushottam Karandak and Firodiya Karandak, where he won several awards for his performances.
 His breakthrough came with the experimental play Chandrapurchya Jangalaat, which earned him widespread recognition in the theatre circuit, while his role in Asach Ek Divas earned him his first important acting award.
 Over these early years, Bhave acted in and directed several plays such as Maitar, Kalaa Yaa Lagalya Jeeva, with the latter winning him seven Best Actor awards.
 Other noteworthy plays from this period included Lekure Udand Zaali by Vasant Kanetkar, Aata De Taali by Milind Gadgil, and Yelkot by Sham Manohar.

 Bhave’s screen journey began with supporting roles in the television shows like Rimzim (1999), where he portrayed an inspector, and in Damini (2000), one of the first Marathi daily soaps.
 His major breakthrough on TV came in 2000 with GeetRamayan on Alpha TV Marathi, in which he portrayed Shri Ram, the central character of the Hindu epic Ramayana.
 He went on to appear in several prominent television productions, including Avantika (2002-2005), Vadalvaat (2003-2007) and Peshwai (2003-2005) all of which aired on Zee Marathi.
-His performances in Avantika and Vadalvaat were especially praised, earning him the Best Supporting Character and Best Character Male awards at the Aapla Alpha Awards in 2004 and 2005.
+His performances in Avantika and Vadalvaat were especially praised, earning him the Best Supporting Character and Best Character Male awards at the Zee Marathi Utsav Natyancha Awards in 2004 and 2005.

 In films, Bhave made his debut in 2002 with Ravindra Mahajani's Satte Sathi Kahihi.
 He received his first Zee Gaurav Puraskar Best Actor nomination for Kavadase (2004), which was based on a novel by Jaywant Dalvi.
 However, it was Aamhi Asu Ladke (2005), directed by Abhiram Bhadkamkar, that marked his most notable early film role.
 In this film, Bhave played an artist who becomes a teacher for special children and, through their world, discovers the real meaning of life, a performance that won him the Maharashtra State Film Award for Best Actor.